-ART 225 Printmaking 1 (3)

-ART 227 Printmaking 3 (3)

-ART 228 Printmaking 4 (3)

-GRAPHIC DESIGN MINOR

-(21 hours)

-ART 202 Design 1 (3)

-ART 245 Introduction to Computer Graphic Design (3)

-ART 275 Digital Imaging (3) ART 280 Digital Illustration (3) ART 285 Desktop Publishing (3)

-Two of the following:

-ART 345 Typography (3)

-ART 350 Web Design (3)

-ART 360 Corporate Identification (3)

-ART 430 Advanced Studies in

-Computer Graphic Design (3)

-PHOTOGRAPHY MINOR

-(21 hours)

-ART 202 Design 1 (3)

-ART 245 Introduction to Graphic Design (3)

-ART 242 Digital Photography (3)

-ART 342 Digital Photography 2 (3)

-ART 240 Film Photography (3)

-ART 229 Printmaking: Alternative Digital Print (3)

-ART 390 Independent Study (3)

-Communication and theatre

-We live in an age of unprecedented change in human communication.
+ART 225 Printmaking 1 (3) ART 227 Printmaking 3 (3) ART 228 Printmaking 4 (3) GRAPHIC DESIGN MINOR (21 hours) ART 202 Design 1 (3) ART 245 Introduction to Computer Graphic Design (3) ART 275 Digital Imaging (3) ART 280 Digital Illustration (3) ART 285 Desktop Publishing (3) Two of the following: ART 345 Typography (3) ART 350 Web Design (3) ART 360 Corporate Identification (3) ART 430 Advanced Studies in Computer Graphic Design (3) PHOTOGRAPHY MINOR (21 hours) ART 202 Design 1 (3) ART 245 Introduction to Graphic Design (3) ART 242 Digital Photography (3) ART 342 Digital Photography 2 (3) ART 240 Film Photography (3) ART 229 Printmaking: Alternative Digital Print (3) ART 390 Independent Study (3) Communication and theatre We live in an age of unprecedented change in human communication.
 Such change brings much possibility and some risk for humanity and its constituent human communities.
 The communication and theatre department takes as its task the education and training of Bluffton University students towards rigorous understanding, thoughtful production and ethical critique of human communication in this promising yet daunting context.
 The mission of the communication and theatre department is to mentor and inspire students with communication theory and performance practices to serve diverse audiences by speaking the truth in love.

-Further, the communication and theatre department seeks to:

-• Inspire broad and deep

-- understanding of human communication through an integrated curriculum that explores how human beings have, can, and may improve their own and their communities' quality of life through communication;

-- Develop knowledge and skills in performative, written, and nonverbal communication in a variety of contexts;

-- Explore the limits and possibilities of human communication through changing media platforms;

-- Encourage integrity and ethical engagement with diverse audiences; and

-- Instill standards of excellence in professional contexts.

-The communication and theatre department offers two majors: communication and convergent media; and seven minors: church communication, communication, journalism, media production, media studies, public relations and theatre.

-COMMUNICATION MAJOR

-(39 hours)

-The communication and theatre department offers a major in communication that provides a broad foundation for students interested in graduate study or professional vocations.
-The major offers instruction in rhetoric, interpersonal and organizational communication, and media, performance and cultural studies.
+Further, the communication and theatre department seeks to: - Inspire broad and deep understanding of human communication through an integrated curriculum that explores how human beings have, can, and may improve their own and their communities' quality of life through communication; - Develop knowledge and skills in performative, written, and nonverbal communication in a variety of contexts; - Explore the limits and possibilities of human communication through changing media platforms; - Encourage integrity and ethical engagement with diverse audiences: and - Instill standards of excellence in professional contexts.
+The communication and theatre department offers one major: communication and media; and six minors: church communication. communication, journalism, media studies, public relations and theatre.
+COMMUNICATION AND MEDIA (45 hours) The communication and theatre department offers a major in communication and media that provides a broad foundation for students interested in graduate study or professional vocations.
+The major offers instruction in rhetoric, interpersonal and organizational communication, media, performance and cultural studies.
 More advanced courses help students to become critical thinkers within the discipline through focused study of theory, criticism and ethics.
-Students are encouraged to declare an additional major or minor to complement their studies in communication.
+The major also prepares communication professionals to produce and manage compelling, ethical and persuasive content across multiple platforms, including print, radio, the Internet, television, social media, and other digital and interactive platforms.
+With excellent grounding in aesthetics, technical skills, communication theory and journalism in a digital age, our students will be well equipped as professional storytellers in a converging media environment.
 Required: